Meet Lydia May Hann

 She herself writes about her stay:

-"At Velferden, I pondered the wool in parallel with taking in the mining landscape and the landfill.
-The landfill is a 6 million ton monument to perceived value and sacrifice; a thumbprint from the pressures of global trade, but also a symbol of a specific, enriched and vibrant society and community.
+"At Velferden I pondered the wool in parallel with taking in the mining landscape and the landfill.
+The landfill is a 6 million ton monument to perceived value and sacrifice; a thumbprint from the pressures of global trade, but also a symbol of a specific, enriched and vibrant community and society.

 Part of this process is separating the fluffy wool from the long guard hairs that protect the Norwegian wild sheep from the elements, but are also the source of their rejection because these hairs are difficult to work with.
 Spinning with the guard hairs takes longer and requires more care than wool roving, but it's a reminder not to write off the waste product if you can.